LinkedInLearning/essential-jenkins-2468076/Ch06/06_05-solution-configure-users-and-permissions/README.md

 - Create users and configure security
     - Create two users: one named `engineering` and another named `finance`
     - Change the security configuration on your Jenkins server to use a project-based authorization strategy
-    - Assign the "Overal read" permission to both users
+    - Assign the "Overall read" permission to both users
 - Demonstrate limited access
     - Create two folders: one named `Engineering-Jobs` and another named `Finance-Jobs`.
     - Assign admin permissions to both users in the folder that corresponds to the user name.